gwax/www-gwax/posts/2004/04/ninja-gaiden-be-done.rst

 It has taken me a great deal of time and effort but I have finally finished Ninja Gaiden.
 Anyone that says that this game is not hard is a boldfaced liar but, thankfully, it's not usually the frustrating kind of hard.
-Ninja Gaiden is great and I highly reccomend it; ignoring Soulcalibur 2, probably one of the best video games that I have played in quite a while.
+Ninja Gaiden is great and I highly recommend it; ignoring Soulcalibur 2, probably one of the best video games that I have played in quite a while.
 So yeah, I beat Ninja Gaiden and I'm all proud of myself now.